 In classic hagwon fashion, the age and ability of my students changed throughout the day.
 I spent each morning teaching my primary kindergarten class (we rotated through 4-5 lessons a day) before taking on a primary school class early afternoon and then a middle school class later in the afternoon on Monday, Wednesday, and Friday.

 My schedule was as follows:

 - Monday/Wednesday/Friday: 9am-12pm, 1pm-6pm

 Yes, this is a lot of teaching.
 Yes, had I known better I would have considered an opportunity with fewer hours.
 But no, I don’t regret it.

 I had some amazing students and most days I looked forward to almost all of my classes.
 Yes, of course some lessons flopped and I often felt like I had been thrown into the deep end (especially at the beginning), but the teaching time didn’t both me too much.

 It was too much for others, however, and we had one couple do a runner (disappear and not show up for work) after 2 weeks and return to America.

 The Staff and Administration

-My school was owned by a single woman and staffed by about 5 full-time Korean staff an equal amount of Korean co-teachers.
+My school was owned by a single woman and staffed by about 5 full-time Korean staff and an equal amount of Korean co-teachers.
 The owner was an incredibly intense but caring person – she was difficult to work with sometimes but not mean spirited.
 On top of that she always took care of her staff, we frequently had group dinners and she was always receptive to our concerns, even if she didn’t agree with them.

 The staff was also pleasant and certainly had the unenviable responsibility of dealing with 8 foreigners who didn’t speak enough Korean to order a pizza.
 They took care of the scheduling, billing, issues with our apartments, flights to and from Seoul, and curriculum management (if we needed a book or tool).